JacquesLucke/animation_nodes_manual/docs/release_notes/v2_0/mesh.rst

 Find Close Points
 =================

 Find Close Points (previously named Find Close Vertices) node has been redesigned.
-There are now two modes, one that create n number of connections to n closest points where n is an input integer; and another mode that create connections to any points in some input radius.
-The node also returns distances to points as an output.
+There are now two modes: Amount and Distance.
+The node also returns distances between points as an output.

 .. image:: images/find_close_points.gif